Quick-jump to Topic category

 How the largest family offices preserve wealth through generations

 Wealth management within one lifespan is already challenging.
-And making sure that this wealth will both last throughout generations and continue to grow for future one's lifetimes, is an exponentially complicated task that requires experienced and sophisticated expertise.
-There is already so much to take into consideration and then when you add the complexities of family politics into the mix, the task becomes that much more ominous.
-But as with most tricky terrains, with a thoroughly considered, pre-emptive, and future-focused-thinking, there is no reason why future generations' wealth should come under threat each time generational change is on the horizon.
+Making sure that it will both last and continue to grow for future one's lifetimes, is a complicated task that requires expertise.
+Still, there is no reason why future generations' wealth should come under threat each time generational change is on the horizon.

 The importance of sustainable networks for family offices